-Pesaro and its Rossini Opera Festival offer a unique contribution to the history of opera in the world.
+Pesaro is a city with a strong musical tradition.
+With its Rossini Opera Festival offer a unique contribution to the history of opera in the world.
 The figure and the works of Gioachino Rossini and the main musical institutions of the city represent a rich network of material assets, traditions and multi-disciplinary learning, that forms the city’s memory and identity.
 Also, in the last few decades, the independent rock scene has seen a remarkable expansion, bringing forth artists and projects of international renown.

 It is the value placed on creative heritage, innovation and interdisciplinary experimentation that sets apart the city’s 80 musical festivals, the 30 educational programmes and the projects for studying and practicing music as an mean of cultural mediation and social inclusion.
 Pesaro’s area counts more than 700 musicians, composers and soloists and 40 musical ensembles, including orchestras, bands, choirs and groups.
 The Conservatory Rossini – one of the oldest and prestigious Italian conservatories – Liceo Musicale “Guglielmo Marconi” and the over thirty formal and informal schools and academies involve around 700 teachers.
 The city’s rich concert season formally involves around 800 show business professionals.
 The city is home to 10 entertainment enterprises, 7 businesses involved in manufacturing musical instruments, and 21 involved in offering support for artistic productions, altogether employing around 1000 people.
 More than 30 associations and co-operatives for social and cultural promotion have initiated programmes for using musical culture as an instrument for overcoming cultural and social inequality.

 Building on this crescendo, on March 2022, Pesaro won the bid to become “Pesaro Italian Capital of Culture 2024 – The Nature of the Culture -”